 Apart from road accidents being dangerous and traumatizing, they are also very expensive.
 A small fender bender can cost you hundreds of dollars.
 So to avoid paying these large sums of money from their pockets, people buy car insurance policies.

 The auto insurance companies are then liable to pay for the repairs if your car gets in any accident.
 Different policies cover different accidents.
-So people buy auto insurance to transfer their liability for an accident to these insurance companies.
+Nowadays, people, recognizing the importance of financial protection and responsibility, buy car insurance for young drivers to transfer their liability for an accident to these insurance companies.